FailAcademy/learning/wdp-vancouver/_slides/week-03/01-ajax-apis.md

 # JSON

 ---

-class: center, middle
+# What is JSON?

-### What is JSON?
+JSON stands for **JavaScript Object Notation** and simply provides a way for us to encode text-based data in a way that's easy to work with.

-JSON stands for "JavaScript Object Notation" and simply provides a way for us to encode text-based data in a way that's easy to work with.
+Ultimately, it gives us **a way to encode both simple and more complex data structures** (including strings, numbers, booleans, arrays, objects, and null) into a format that can easily be transmitted between two points.

 ---

 # What Does It Look Like?

-JSON will look very familiar, because it's encoded exactly like a JavaScript object in key-value pairs:
+JSON will look very familiar, because it's encoded similarly to how JS objects are in key-value pairs:

 ```javascript
 {